ernest-bruce/human-internet/readme.md

 ## holistic solution to internet problems
-companies on the interpet implement private ecosystems that are largely not interoperable
+companies on the internet implement private ecosystems that are largely not interoperable
 · it is either difficult or impossible for a person to share data between ecosystems

-he human·internet aims to have the best qualities of environmens such as Apple’s and Facebook’s on an open, secure, and human·focused ecosystem on which personal·identity, data·privacy, and data·security are paramount
+he human·internet aims to have the best qualities of environments such as Apple’s and Facebook’s on an open, secure, and human·focused ecosystem on which personal·identity, data·privacy, and data·security are paramount
 · the human·internet is mainly composed of people who have complete control over their personal·information, and entities who access or manage that information with the authorization and on behalf of its owners
 · entities that access or manage personal·information enter into a binding contracts to abide by the rules of *datavault·service* providers and the policies of the human·internet
 · violators of such rules can be suspended or banned from the human·internet